TillBeemelmanns/tfops-aug/README.md

                                        'op1': ['solarize', 0.0, 6]}}
 ```
 Similar to Google Autoaugment, the augmentation policy consists of several subpolicies, which in turn consists of
 augmentation operations.
-Each operation is defined as a tuple of augmentation method, probability and intensity.
-Several
+Each operation is defined as a tuple of **augmentation method**,
-operations within one subpolicy are applied in sequence.
+**probability** and **intensity**.
+Several operations within one subpolicy are applied in sequence.
 The augmentation policy from above would result in the following:

 ![](assets/augmentation_policy.gif)